manojkaushik/Cardiac-disease-using-phonocardiogram-signal/README.md

 ## Citation

-If you use [Cardiac Diseas Code](https://github.com/manojkaushik/Cardiac-disease-using-phonocardiogram-signal) code in your research, we would appreciate a citation to both the original paper:
+If you use [Cardiac Diseas Code](https://github.com/manojkaushik/Cardiac-disease-using-phonocardiogram-signal) code in your research, we would appreciate a citation to the original paper:

 "*Khan, Juwairiya Siraj, Manoj Kaushik, Anushka Chaurasia, Malay Kishore Dutta, and Radim Burget.
 "Cardi-Net: A deep neural network for classification of cardiac disease using phonocardiogram signal."
 Computer Methods and Programs in Biomedicine 219 (2022): 106727.*"